gchure/phd/docs/src/chapter_04/section_00_title.md

-# Ignorance Is Bliss: Physiological Adaptability of a Simple Genetic Circuit
+#  On The Physiological Adaptability of a Simple Genetic Circuit